 Dozens of planes delivered food from Western Germany every day, when the Federal Republic had not yet been founded.
 All of them landed in Tempelhof.
 The Berliners, who were saved this way, called those planes ‘raisin bombers’.
 The blockade and the Berlin Airlift ended in May of 1949.

 One ‘raisin bomber’, an old aircraft on which it says ‘Troop Transporter’, is parked in front of the giant terminal building today.
-The Berlin Airlift will the commemorated on May 12th, 2019, at Tempelhof Airport.
+The Berlin Airlift was commemorated on May 12th, 2019, at Tempelhof Airport.

 Starting in 1951, Tempelhof was used for civil flights, freighters and the U.S. Air Force, until 1975.
 Once Tegel Airport was ready, operations in Tempelhof were discontinued temporarily.
 In 1996, a decision was taken to shut down Tempelhof for good.
 But it took longer.
 On October 31st, 2008, it was over.
 There have not been flights to or from Tempelhof since.